-Because of the bad day at school I decided to stop by the apartment and see if Mom had cooled off yet.
-I thought we could try and talk and work through the horrible fight.
 I felt guilty for hitting Mom but easily rationalized it away.
-I hadn’t been back to the apartment for over two weeks and I was really missing Jason.
+I hadn’t been back to the apartment for over a month and I was really missing Jason.

 Our apartment was a shithole in the center of a fucking warzone but dog gonnit, it was our shithole.
 My best memories of the apartment centered on my brothers who helped make any little shithole a home.
 Jason and I standing outside on the small concrete slab patio, staring in awe at the complete covering of ash on the ground on the morning of May 18, 1980; After a few weeks of threatening, Mt St Helens finally lost her cool and erupted in a magnificent display of power and fury.
 It looked like a snowfall from our Montana childhood.
 Wearing out the stylus on the cheap turntable from my first purchased album, Dark Side of the Moon, and then my second, Generation X; Jerry had brought us up on perpetual music and the habit continued as the house was typically filled with sound.
 Jerry coming over to visit and sleeping in the dry bathtub- an old habit initiated because the tub could be comfortably heated by the adjacent heater and because we literally had no room otherwise; My friend Rene stayed the night once and got quite a scare when she got up to pee in the middle of the night.